 About My Practice

-I am an inclusive and affirming therapist and I welcome all forms of diversity, including but not limited to diverse racial/ethnic identities, sexual and gender identities, and religious/spiritual identities.
+I am an inclusive and affirming therapist and welcome all forms of diversity including but not limited to, race, ethnicity, culture, age, gender identity, sexual orientation, religion, and abilities.
 You will be seen, valued and respected without exception.

-I draw on psychodynamic, emotion-focused, and strength-based approaches.
-I also incorporate ACT (acceptance and commitment therapy), CBT (cognitive behavioral therapy) and CFT (compassion-focused therapy), however, I am trained and experienced in additional evidence-based interventions and will work in collaboration with you to find the “right fit.”
+My approach to therapy is holistic and integrative, drawing on psychodynamic, interpersonal, and strength-based orientations.
+I also incorporate EMDR (Eye Movement Desensitization and Reprocessing), IFS (Internal Family Systems)/Parts Work, ACT (Acceptance and Commitment Therapy), CBT (Cognitive Behavioral Therapy), and CFT (Compassion-Focused Therapy).
+I am trained and experienced in additional evidence-based interventions and will work in collaboration with you to find the “right fit.”

 - Tennessee Licensed Professional Counselor, Mental Health Service Provider (LPC/MHSP)

 - Certified Clinical Trauma Professional Level II (CCTP-II)